 A new compound promises to give skin a suntan without the sun.

-For all of the fair-skinned redheads of world, we know the feeling of wanting a natural tanned glow.
+For all of theof the world, we know the feeling of wanting a natural tanned glow.
 Many redheads tried countless sunless tanners and at some point in life, accept the skin for what it is: fair, gorgeous.. and not able to tan.

 But there is hope — researchers in the US have successfully darkened human skin cells grown in a petri-dish, providing an artificial tan that lasted for days.